 Furthermore, according to the Law, the Head of the Asylum Service has the right to reject a request for free legal and procedural information provided that it is demonstrated the applicant has sufficient resources.
 They may require for any costs granted to be reimbursed wholly or partially if and when the applicant’s financial situation has improved considerably or if the decision to grant such costs was taken on the basis of false information supplied by the applicant.
 If the applicant refuses or fails to satisfy this requirement, the Head may take legal action to recover the relevant amount due as a civil debt to the RoC.[113]

-Although legal assistance was included as a priority under the Asylum, Migration and Integration Fund (AMIF) at a national level, a relevant call for proposals has not been issued since the introduction of the AMIF.[107]
-The lack of legal assistance provided by the State, the lack of funding for non-State actors to provide such assistance combined with the overall lack of information provided on asylum procedures (see section on Information for Asylum Seekers and Access to NGOs and UNHCR) leads to a major gap in the asylum procedures in Cyprus.
+Although legal assistance was included as a priority under the Asylum, Migration and Integration Fund (AMIF) at a national level, a relevant call for proposals has still not been issued since the introduction of the AMIF as of February 2025.[115]
+The lack of legal assistance provided by the State, the lack of funding for non-State actors to provide such assistance combined with the overall lack of information provided on asylum procedures (see section on Information for Asylum Applicants and Access to NGOs and UNHCR) leads to a major gap in the asylum procedures in Cyprus.

 Regardless of the significant rise in the number of asylum applicants in recent years, there has been no indication that the State has taken steps to ensure the right to free legal and procedural information.
 The only reference to the provision of information is in the 2021 EASO operational plan for Cyprus and concerns only persons in the First Reception Centre, Pournara.
 From mid-2021 onwards, two (2) EUAA Information Providers were stationed at the ‘Pournara’ Centre, providing group sessions in the presence of interpreters.
 According to the EUAA, 408 information sessions were delivered in Cyprus and 1,021 counselling sessions were provided in Cyprus in 2022.[116]
 These include information on the registration process in the Reception Centre, as well as the asylum procedure and reception conditions.
 However, as the sessions are provided to persons while in Pournara, soon after they entered the country, and not throughout the complicated and often lengthy asylum procedures, the majority of persons require information or further counselling at later stages.[117]

-Asylum seekers reach NGOs (currently only CyRC) providing legal assistance primarily through word of mouth, especially since information to asylum seekers is often not available or outdated (see section on Information for Asylum Seekers and Access to NGOs and UNHCR) or via other NGOs that do not have legal assistance.
-Individual officers working in various departments of the government that come into contact with asylum seekers may refer them to NGOs to receive legal assistance, whereas asylum seekers residing in the reception centre may be referred by the staff.
-Asylum seekers in detention come into contact with NGOs again through other detainees and through NGOs monitoring visits to the detention centre.[110]
+Asylum applicants reach NGOs (currently only CyRC) providing legal assistance primarily through word of mouth, especially since information to asylum applicants is often not available or outdated (see section on Information for Asylum Applicants and Access to NGOs and UNHCR) or via other NGOs that do not have legal assistance.
+Individual officers working in various departments of the government that come into contact with asylum applicants may refer them to NGOs to receive legal assistance, whereas asylum applicants residing in the reception centre may be referred by the staff.
+Asylum applicants in detention come into contact with NGOs again through other detainees and through NGOs monitoring visits to the detention centre.[118]

 Legal assistance in appeals